aigis-styleguide/aigis/src/en/Documantation/configs.md

 ---|---
 String|'YYYY/MM/DD HH:mm'

-When aigis generate styleguide, Aigis will path through special variable named `timestamp` to your template.
-It helps to mention about publish date of your styleguide.
+When aigis generate style guide, Aigis will path through special variable named `timestamp` to your template.
+It helps to mention about publish date of your style guide.

 Please refer [format of Moment.js](http://momentjs.com/docs/#week-year-week-and-weekday-tokens) about The format of `timestamp_format` value.